alessioGalatolo/Furhat-Personality-and-Emotions/pilot_data/README.md

 ## Study questions
 The following are the questions used in the study with their ID.
-Questions were shown on a 7-point Likert scale.
+Questions were shown on a 7-point Likert scale with the prompt `I see the speaker as someone who...`.

 1. is introverted
 2. is reserved